David Price (boxer): Price vs. Kuzmin

-In early August 2018, it was rumoured that Price would appear on the Joshua vs. Povetkin undercard against rising Russian heavyweight Sergei Kuzmin (12-0-1, 9 KOs).
-On 20 August, it was announced that Price would next fight on 5 October at the Titanic Exhibition Centre in Belfast against Irish boxer Sean Turner (12-3, 8 KOs).
+In early August 2018, it was rumoured that Price would appear on the Joshua vs. Povetkin undercard against rising Russian heavyweight Sergei Kuzmin (12–0–1, 9 KOs).
+On 20 August, it was announced that Price would next fight on 5 October at the Titanic Exhibition Centre in Belfast against Irish boxer Sean Turner (12–3, 8 KOs).
 On 10 September, Turner pulled out of the bout.
 Former two-time world title challenger Eric Molina was the first to put his name forward to fight Price, although at the time, he was banned for an anti-doping violation.
 On 13 September, according to MTK Global, Price was pulled from the card.
 Later that date, it was announced that Price would indeed fight Kuzmin on the Joshua vs. Povetkin card at the Wembley Stadium in London on 22 September.
 Price retired hurt at the end of the fourth round citing a bicep tear.
 At the time of the stoppage, Price appeared to be winning the fight at the time of the fight being halted, although he also appeared tired.
 Kuzmin showed that he was able to take Price's best power shots to keep coming.
 Kuzmin kept coming forward and landing hard body shots.

 Price vs. Little

 In November 2018, trainer Joe McNally revealed Price would return to the ring on the Whyte vs. Chisora II undercard on 22 December at The O2 Arena on Sky Box Office.
 On 16 November, Hearn announced some undercard fights, one being Price against British boxer Tom Little in a 6-round bout.
 It would mark the third consecutive PPV undercard fight for Price.
 Little was Price's first British opponent since he beat Matt Skelton in November 2012.
 On 30 November, the fight was announced by Sky Sports as a 'must win' for Price.
-He won the fight by TKO in the fourth round.
+Price won the fight by TKO in the fourth round.
+The end came when Price landed a flurry of head shots.
+Little was troubled by a right uppercut and a left hook and the referee intervened, waiving the fight off.
+The crowd booed, suggesting the stoppage was premature.
+The official time was 2:38 of the round.
+Little expressed his disgust by shoving the referee.
+Fans also posted on social media to show their outrage towards the end.

 Price vs. Ali

-On 30 March 2019, Price faced Kash Ali.
-Ali fought dirty from the get go, repeatedly fouling Price and also seemed to have bitten Price during the early rounds.
-It culminated in the fifth round, when Ali tackled and bit Price while he was on the canvas.
-The referee immediately called for a disqualification and awarded Price with the victory.